Please reach out to the SC Crime Stoppers Council Coordinator at coordinator@888crimesc.com if you cannot find an answer to your question.

 Reward eligibility is determined by local Crime Stoppers boards based on factors like the type of crime, the number of arrests, and the value of recovered property.

-No, it's a non-profit organization that assists law enforcement.
+No, it's a nonprofit organization that assists law enforcement.
 Crime Stoppers provides a platform for the public to anonymously share information about criminal activity, which is then passed along to law enforcement agencies.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.